Nahaufnahme einer Person, die eine weiße Kapsel zwischen Daumen und Zeigefinger hält.

 Typical dosages range from 200 mg to 6,000 mg per day, with 2,000 to 3,500 mg usually being well tolerated.

-An overdose is very unlikely, but extremely high doses can cause gastrointestinal upset.
-Therefore, follow the dosage instructions.
+An overdose is very unlikely, however, extremely high doses can cause gastrointestinal problems.
+Therefore, adhere to the dosage instructions.

 Are there any interactions between MSM and medications?

-So far, no clear interactions are known, but in the case of blood thinners and painkillers, the intake should be discussed with the doctor
+No clear interactions are known so far, but the intake of blood thinners and painkillers should be discussed with a doctor.

-Start with a low dose, increase it slowly, and take MSM preferably with meals.
+Start with a low dose, increase it slowly, and ideally take MSM with meals.

 References for further reading: